 For each card, you can individually select what kind of hardware will be presented to the virtual machine.
-VirtualBox can virtualize the following five types of networking hardware:
+VirtualBox can virtualize the following six types of networking hardware:

 - AMD PCNet PCI II;

 - AMD PCNet FAST III (the default);

 - Intel PRO/1000 MT Desktop;

-- Intel PRO/1000 T Server.
+- Intel PRO/1000 T Server;

-- Intel PRO/1000 MT Server.
+- Intel PRO/1000 MT Server;

+- Paravirtualized network adapter (virtio-net).

 The PCNet FAST III is the default because it is supported by nearly all operating systems out of the box, as well as the GNU GRUB boot manager.
-As an exception, the Intel PRO/1000 family adapters are chosen for some guest operating system types that no longer ship with drivers for the PCNet card, such as Windows Vista; see chapter 4.2.5, Windows Vista networking, page 64 for details.1
+As an exception, the Intel PRO/1000 family adapters are chosen for some guest operating system types that no longer ship with drivers for the PCNet card, such as Windows Vista; see chapter 4.3.5, Windows Vista networking, page 64 for details.1